As a Solo Female Traveler, Here’s What to Know and Where to Go

 Why solo female travel is significant

-In a January 2019 Vox article that explores the modern surge in solo female travel, writer Aditi Shrikant points out that because women have historically been portrayed as “fixtures of the home,” most early solo female travel wasn’t recorded or advertised.
-However, women have traveled on their own throughout history—in fact, the world’s earliest travel writings were produced by a woman named Egeria in 381 C.E.
+Women have traveled on their own throughout history; in fact, the world’s earliest travel writings were produced by a woman named Egeria in 381 C.E.
 (The letters she wrote on her pilgrimage to Mount Sinai are regarded as the first existing travel memoir.)
+Yet the narrative has been slow to change.

-“Even in modern travel writings, there is that sense a woman needs a reason to travel,” Shrikant writes.
+“Even in modern travel writings, there is that sense a woman needs a reason to travel,” writes Aditi Shrikant in a January 2019 Vox article.
 “Wild author Cheryl Strayed hiked the 1,100-mile Pacific Crest Trail only after a slew of debilitating life changes.
 Liz Gilbert’s famous quest in Eat, Pray, Love was prompted by her difficult divorce.
 These stories are inspiring but also uphold the status quo that women need a good, big reason to leave.”

 From Our Partners